-Foraging for food is a skill that many have lost, but until relatively recently, this was how we survived.
+Foraging for wild food is a skill that many have lost, but until relatively recently, this was how we survived.
 Perhaps this is why so many people fall deeply in love with foraging because it reawakens an innate skill.
 It’s not our fault that we don’t know how to do it.
 Most of us weren’t taught.
 But it’s a valuable skill and a skill that people are drawn to for many reasons.
 What’s drawing you to foraging?
 With a diverse range of plants and suggested uses, there’ll be plenty in the Foraging Diploma Course to inspire you, including home remedy suggestions and foraging tips to enhance your skillset.

 Weeds are a gift to the forager (if not the gardener), you’ll look at uses for a number of very common weeds.
 You’ll then dive into the fungus kingdom, learning how to identify both edible and psychotropic mushrooms.
 The edible mushrooms are divided into woodland dwellers and those that grow among grass to help you focus your searches.

 How you forage and what you forage for will change throughout the course of a year.
 The Foraging Diploma Course sets you off on a journey through the seasons, starting, naturally, in the Spring.
 You’ll learn about spring greens, edible flowers and spring tonics.
 We’ll give you a nudge to try some new punchy flavours and to stretch your identification and collection skills by looking for plants like Hogweed and Pignut.

 You will learn about a generous range of Summer plants and the changing seasons as you enter Autumn and then Winter.
 You’ll learn how to make the most of the final root, berry and nut harvests before your choices drop back in Winter.
 But don’t worry, there are a few more new plants for you to find and try in the deep mid-Winter!